-We talked to Pushkar Kharbanda, founder of Clixlogix, about his journey of overcoming challenges posed by COVID-19 and this is what he said about it.
+Pushkar Kharbanda, the founder of Clixlogix tells us about his journey of overcoming challenges posed by COVID-19.

 First of all, how are you and your family doing in these COVID-19 times?